DallanQ/lotr_duel_for_middle_earth/Manual.md

 > image of an arrow facing downwards showing how the track pieces fit together.

-6. The Fellowship player takes **3 Coins** while the Sauron player takes **2 Coins**.Then make a **reserve** with the remaining Coins.
+5. The Fellowship player takes **3 Coins** while the Sauron player takes **2 Coins**.Then make a **reserve** with the remaining Coins.

-7. Sort the **Alliance tokens** according to their backs, to make one stack per Race.
+6. Sort the **Alliance tokens** according to their backs, to make one stack per Race.
 Shuffle each stack separately and place them, facedown, above the central board, in the dedicated notches.

-8. Shuffle the **Landmark tiles** and place 3, faceup, on the table.
+7. Shuffle the **Landmark tiles** and place 3, faceup, on the table.
 Make a stack, facedown, with the remaining tiles.

+8. Sort the Chapter cards into 3 decks according to the runes on their backs P (1), R (2), q (3), then shuffle each deck seperately.

 ## CHAPTER OVERVIEW (page 3)

 ### Preparing a chapter (page 3)